-Peers and support groups need to be aware of the opportunities where they can assist or the risks/issues that could impact them.
-These groups can often create the greatest opportunities for cost savings because they will be aware of resources you are not.
+Peers and support groups need to be aware of the opportunities where they can assist or the risks and issues which could impact them.
+These groups often create the greatest opportunities for cost savings because they will be aware of resources you are not.